Hexatown/hexatown.github.io/index.md

 layout: home
 ---

-Hexatown is a fantasy city
+Hexatown is a Fantasy city, a city populated by Hexaheads.

-**hexatown** is where Hexaheads meet.
 Hexaheads are not square heads, but a species with a digital approach to things.
 We hexaheads like to have control over what we do, but in this world of constant changes, all our existing methods is challenged.

 ## Do you find is hard to keep up with the pace?
 Dream of "magic buttons" like